mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 **Example 2:**

-- Customer 1 has Orders 10, 12, and 13 in the Production environment.
+Customer 1 has orders 10, 12 and 13 in the Production environment.
 The user creates and executes a TDM extract [DataFlux task](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux) to save a version of Customer 1 in Production.
-The execution time is 8-Jan-2021 at 14:15:30 PM.
+The execution date and time is 8-Jan-2021 at 14:15:30 PM.
 The **LUI** of Customer 1 is **Production_1_saveCust1_20210108141530**.
-- The sync of the **Production_1_saveCust1_20210108141530** LUI of the Customer LU populates the TDM_LU_TYPE_RELATION_EID using the following records:
+The sync of the **Production_1_saveCust1_20210108141530** LUI of the Customer LU populates the TDM_LU_TYPE_RELATION_EID using the following records:

 <table width="900pxl">
 <tbody>